department-of-veterans-affairs/vets-website/content/pages/education/work-learn/co-op-training.md

 -----

-### How much will I get if I join a co-op training?
+### How much will I get if I join a co-op training program?

 The amount we cover depends on the benefit you use.
 [View current payment rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).